ambrosecm/pocs/LuPng/mz_zip_array_clear/poc.md

 When using the mz_zip_array_clear function to handle a specific input.
 Program received signal SIGSEGV, Segmentation fault. in mz_zip_array_clear at /LuPng/miniz.h:4607 https://github.com/jansol/LuPng/blob/5ec546e0d16d0fb9316967949b2676227eb93736/miniz.h#L4605-L4607

+The primary cause is that the parameter in mz_zip_array_clear is corrupted and don’t be checked which points to an inaccessible address, leading to a segmentation fault.

 ## Test Environment
 Ubuntu 22.04.1, 64bit
 LuPng(commits on Aug 28, 2021 master https://github.com/jansol/LuPng/commit/5ec546e0d16d0fb9316967949b2676227eb93736)